rwang5688/aws-batch-samples/terraform/example-ec2/README.md

-# AWS Batch Example - EC2
+# AWS Batch Test - Example - EC2

 Configuration in this directory creates: